Marebito (film): Plot

 Freelance cameraman Takuyoshi Masuoka (Shinya Tsukamoto) carries a camera everywhere he goes.
-He becomes obsessed with the idea of fear after seeing a frightened man shove a knife into his eye to commit suicide.
-Wishing to understand the fear that the man must have felt before his death, Masuoka descends into a labyrinthine underground area beneath the city, where he sees humanoid creatures that walk on their hands and knees and whimper like dogs.
-While searching the tunnels and passages, Masuoka encounters a homeless inhabitant who warns him about the "Deros".
-He then meets the ghost of Kuroki, the man who killed himself, and learns more about the underworld.
-After hours of searching, Masuoka discovers a mountain range with a village built by the underground dwellers.
-He finds a naked girl (Tomomi Miyashita) chained to a wall.
-He takes her back to his apartment and notices she doesn't eat, drink, or speak.
+He becomes obsessed with the idea of fear after seeing a frightened man, Kuroki, shove a knife into his eye to commit suicide.
+Wishing to understand the fear that the man must have felt before his death, Masuoka descends into a labyrinthine underground area beneath Tokyo, where he sees quadrupedal humanoid creatures that are stark white and whimper like dogs.
+While searching the tunnels and passages, Masuoka encounters a homeless man dwelling there who warns him about the "deros".
+He encounters Kuroki, who discusses the underworld and The Shaver Mystery with him.
+After hours of searching, Masuoka discovers an underground mountain range and the ruins of a city.
+He finds a nude young woman (Tomomi Miyashita) chained to a wall, and takes her back to his apartment.

-The girl, whom Masuoka dubs 'F', appears to be something other than human, and Masuoka becomes obsessed with understanding her.
+The woman, whom Masuoka dubs 'F', does not eat, drink, or speak, has strangely formed toes and sharp teeth, and appears to be something other than human.
+Masuoka becomes obsessed with understanding her.
 He sets up cameras that enable him to observe her from his cell phone when he leaves the apartment, and checks on her regularly.
-On a trip to the shopping mall, Masuoka sees F speaking to someone off camera, and a menacing man in black appears behind him.
-When he returns to the apartment, a woman in a yellow jacket is hiding in the stairway outside his door.
+While out shopping, Masuoka sees F speaking to someone off camera, and a menacing man in black appears behind him.
+He returns to the apartment, where a woman in a trench coat is lingering in the stairwell outside his door.
 Inside, Masuoka finds F in convulsions and unsuccessfully attempts to feed her.
 He discovers that twelve seconds of camera footage is missing, and receives a mysterious phone call from a payphone warning him that he is in serious trouble.

 After being beaten with his camera by a stranger whom he filmed, Masuoka cuts his finger on the broken lens and returns home.
 He discovers that F survives on blood when she licks his finger, and cuts himself to feed her further.
 Masuoka begins to care for her by providing animal carcasses, deciding to treat F more as a pet than a human.
-The woman in yellow confronts him in the street, saying the girl is his daughter Fuyumi and asking where she is.
-Masuoka denies having a daughter and runs away, returning to the apartment to find it has been broken into and F has vanished.
-He wanders the streets searching for F and encounters the man in black, who expresses his disappointment in Masuoka's handling of her, speaking to him telepathically in the same voice as in the phone call.
-When Masuoka gets back to the apartment, he finds that F has returned and sees her hands are bloody.
+The woman in the trench coat confronts him in the street, saying the girl is her daughter Fuyumi and demanding to know where she is.
+Masuoka denies having a daughter and runs away, returning to the apartment to find the lock broken, the inside ransacked, and F missing.
+He wanders the streets searching for F and encounters the man in black, who expresses his disappointment in Masuoka's handling of her, speaking to him telepathically in the same voice from the phone call.
+Masuoka returns to his apartment to find that F has returned, her hands bloody.